followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/getRowIndexByKey(key).md

 ===================================================================

 <!--shortDescription-->
-Gets the index of a row by its key.
+Gets the index of a row with a specific key.
 <!--/shortDescription-->

 <!--paramName1-->key<!--/paramName1-->
 <!--paramType1-->Object|String|Number<!--/paramType1-->
 <!--paramDescription1-->
-The key of the row.
+The row's key.
 <!--/paramDescription1-->

 <!--returnType-->Number<!--/returnType-->
 <!--returnDescription-->
-The *visible* index of the row.
-If nothing is found, returns *-1*.
+The row's visible index; *-1* if nothing found.
 <!--/returnDescription-->

 <!--fullDescription-->